goxrp/rippled-rest-api/README.md

 Rippled REST API provides a REST-like API proxy for the [`rippled` server](https://github.com/ripple/rippled).
 It is more REST-like than the existing interfaces and should be easier to use for those with REST API experience, while remaining close enough to the [`rippled` server's API](https://xrpl.org/rippled-api.html) to ensure maintenance, support and documenation should be eaiser than if a larger change was introduced.

+A primary design goal of Rippled REST API is to support the OpenAPI Specification.

-Increasting REST-likeness will be introduced in several phases and different versions of the Rippled REST API will have design guidelines for that version.
+Providing a a REST-like interface to Rippled requires thoughtful API design.
+Increasing REST-likeness will be introduced in several phases with different versions of the Rippled REST API will have design guidelines for that version.

 It can run as any of the following: